How to be saved today.

 “But that no man is justified by the law in the sight of God, it is evident: for, The just shall live by faith.”
 Galatians 3:11

-As far as God is concerned, He absolutely refuses to justify you based on legalism or keeping the law.
-Justification is only by faith.
+As far as God is concerned, He absolutely refuses to justify you on the basis of legalism or keeping the law or religious good works.
+Justification is only by faith, never by works.

 “And the law is not of faith: but, The man that doeth them shall live by them.”
 Galatians 3:12

 Now we get down to where the rubber meets the road.
 The law is not of faith.
 If you think you can please God by keeping the law, think again.
-How to be saved.
+Law keeping is not how to be saved.

 So God caused Paul to make his brilliant argument in Galatians 3, against legalism.
 To make sure no one would think that some Christians must keep part of the law, God has Paul quote Leviticus 18:5, from the same chapter of the Holiness Code that Pharisees and legalists use as a proof text against gay and lesbian Christians.